The Grappler: Professional wrestling career

 Len Denton worked early in his career under a few different monikers and wrestled all over the territories across North America.
 His first real push came in the Southern territories first capturing titles in the Mid-South promotion.
 In Memphis with a young Jim Cornette as his manager he was teamed with Tony Anthony to become The Grapplers, Denton was the main star.
 The Grapplers would eventually leave Memphis and travel to the Central States area winning tag team gold there as well.
 Winning the AWA Southern Tag Titles and feuding with the Fabulous Ones.
 They then teamed with manager Jimmy Hart to become The Dirty White Boys.
 They achieved some success with this new gimmick, but then went back to The Grapplers gimmick.

 At this point in their careers Anthony and Denton split up, with Anthony wrestling as The Dirty White Boy, and Denton taking the Grappler gimmick to Texas before eventually moving on to the Pacific Northwest.
 While Denton was wrestling there in the early 1990s, a local jobber named Bobby Blair assumed the "Dirty White Boy" moniker, though he had no connection to Anthony.

-The Grappler has an in extensive history in Mid-South Wrestling as a wrestler and in the Pacific Northwest as wrestler, booker, promoter, trainer and most recently (after neck surgery) a manager.
+The Grappler has an extensive history in Mid-South Wrestling as a wrestler and in the Pacific Northwest as wrestler, booker, promoter, trainer and most recently (after neck surgery) a manager.
 The Grappler is one of the last remaining wrestlers from the NWA Pacific Northwest (Portland Wrestling) days.
 In February 1988, he challenged Curt Hennig for the AWA World Heavyweight Championship, which was marred by controversy, as the title was held up due to the match ending in a no-contest.
 A rematch was held on March 5, but he was defeated by Hennig's replacement, The Assassin, who helped Hennig regain the title.